kinsta/hello-world-cuttlebelle/readme.md

 ## Dependency Management

-During the deployment process Kinsta will automatically install dependencies defined in your `package.json` file.
+Kinsta automatically installs dependencies defined in your `package.json` file during the deployment process.

 ## Web Server Setup

 ### Port

 Kinsta automatically sets the `PORT` environment variable.
 You should **not** define it yourself and you should **not** hard-code it into the application.
-The `serve` packageutilizes the port set by Kinsta automatically.
+The `serve` package utilizes the port set by Kinsta automatically.

 ### Start Command

-When deploying an application Kinsta will automatically create a web process with `npm start` as the entry point.
+When deploying an application, Kinsta automatically creates a web process with `npm start` as the entry point.
 Make sure to use this command to run your server.

 ## Deployment Lifecycle

 Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit) the `npm build` command is run, followed by the `npm start` command.

 ## What is Cuttlebelle
-**Cuttlebelle** is a static site generator that uses react for layouts, let’s you use one layout per page-partial and cleanly separates content from code.

-You can extend **Cuttlebelle** with react components that can make use of the power of the npm ecosystem.

-More info on the [Cuttlebelle](https://cuttlebelle.com/) website.
+Cuttlebelle is a static site builder that breaks down each page into content blocks that you can later assemble to create various page layouts without the need to understand or use complex code.
+More information is available on the [Cuttlebelle](https://cuttlebelle.com/) website.